 Contact the Law Offices of Mallon & Tranger

 To learn how we can help you if you have been the medical negligence, contact us online or call us at 732-702-0333 (toll free at ).
 There is no charge for your first meeting.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.